ZiweiHu1015/MyPet-Service-Website/docs/milestone2.md

 Example
 ![](imgMilestone1/delete.png)
 Responses:
-The delete outpots "You have delete
+The delete outpots "Your service post at +cityname+ has been deleted."